G20 to seek reassurance from U.S. Fed and China

 MOSCOW G20 summits do not always set the pulse racing, but this week's gathering of finance ministers and central bankers in Moscow has a better chance than most of grabbing the attention of financial markets.

-The policymakers meet at a sensitive time with the U.S. Federal Reserve intent on slowing, then exiting a bond-buying programme that has been creating $85 billion (56.2 billion pounds) a month, and Beijing trying to rebalance the world's most dynamic economy.
+The policymakers meet at a sensitive time with the U.S. Federal Reserve intent on slowing, then exiting a bond-buying programme that has been creating $85 billion a month, and Beijing trying to rebalance the world's most dynamic economy.

 Chinese growth slowed only moderately in the second quarter and after causing ructions in world financial markets, Fed Chairman Ben Bernanke has been at pains to stress he will only halt the money-printing presses if he sees stronger evidence of U.S. recovery.